 It is important to stress the account of treatments and routines in the clinics visited are very detailed as they may be of interest to those involved in treating cystic fibrosis.
 In this context it is stressed these are accounts of treatment in 1986 and now represent an historical record of treatment at the time.

 I had a growing sense of curiosity as to how cystic fibrosis was managed in N. America.
 Ron Tucker, the very experienced and very supportive Director of the CF Trust, said I wouldn’t gain anything from it but I was keen to see, first hand, how some of the more well-known N. American CF Centres functioned.
 So Ann, Katie and myself went on a bus tour of various US and Canadian cities.
-I would periodically leave the tour for 24 hours or so to visit various hospitals to see their CF units.
+I periodically left the tour for 24 hours or so to visit various hospitals to see their CF units.
 I would then catch a flight and meet up with Ann and Katie the tour’s next stop.
 This was rather confusing for the tour guide when he counted the passengers but it worked surprisingly well!

 Some of the units were very impressive and some less so.
 It was clear how they were restricted by cost and administrative problems (much the same as in UK in 2018!) but which we had not experienced to any serious degree at the time of my visit in 1986.
-If we thought nebulised colomycin would help in eradicating pseudomonas, and it appeared safe, we tried it with no concern as to the cost.
+If we thought nebulised colomycin would help in eradicating pseudomonas, and it appeared safe, we tried it with concern as to the cost.
 We had a rapidly expanding Regional CF Unit in Leeds at St James’s by 1986 and had reported the results of Comprehensive Assessment of 103 patients by 1984 at the International Brighton CF Meeting.
 At that time and it was good to see a really good US clinician, such as Dr. Carolyn Denning in action at St Vincent’s in New York, with her team.
 Ron Tucker had said that if I insisted on visiting US centres this was the unit I must visit and as usual he was right.
 I was fortunate to spend the day in New York with Carolyn Denning and her team.

 Dr Carolyn Denning (1927-2016) was one of the leading CF paediatricians at that time working first in New York with Dorothy Andersen (who first clearly described CF in 1938) for 20 years and later at St Vincent’s Hospital in New York.
 Carolyn Denning was the first woman to chair the National Cystic Fibrosis Foundation’s Medical Advisory Council and was one of the first to organise and initiate a multidisciplinary team approach to management of the disease – this was very apparent when I visited her and her team at St Vincent’s, New York.
 In 1956 she married Dr Peter Scaglione; they had four children.